-This Instant Pot venison roast is a the perfect weekend meal!
+This Instant Pot venison roast is the perfect weekend meal!

-Fresh meat, beef broth, onion, carrots, and potatoes make this dish balanced and absolutely delicious.
+Beef broth, onion, potatoes and carrots make this deer roast balanced and absolutely delicious.

 There are 2 ways to make venison Roast in the Instant Pot: